i01er/FYPBlockchain/README.md

 [Prof of Concept](https://www.reddit.com/r/ethereum/comments/3hx73f/freakiest_thing_ever_the_blockchain_now_has_a/)

 In this example, users could even upload a song into the blockchain system.
-It could be seen that blockchain has the ability to contain every votes or every comments in the system.
+It could see that blockchain has the ability to contain every votes or every comments in the system.

 ### Registration
 When users finish the registration, they will receive a private key.
+The application could use the key to verify which one is the vaild user.

 ### Posting/Commenting
 Users need to use their private key and a public key for posting/commenting any information.
 This action can verify the users' identity and still provide an anonymous commenting system.